sstelfox/stelfox.net/content/knowledge_base/linux/pam.md

 ## pam_passwdqc

-pam_passwdqc replaces pam_cracklib in checking the quality of the password.
-To use it you need to comment out pam_cracklib in /etc/pam.d/system-auth.
+`pam_passwdqc` replaces `pam_cracklib` in checking the quality of the password.
+To use it you need to comment out `pam_cracklib` in `/etc/pam.d/system-auth`.

-You'll need to add this line to the /etc/pam.d/system-auth:
+You'll need to add this line to the `/etc/pam.d/system-auth`:

 ```
 password  requisite  pam_passwdqc.so retry=3 min=disabled,disabled,22,16,12 passphrase=4 similar=deny enforce=users
 ```

 What this does is it prevent any passwords with one or two character types.